greencardamom/awk/README.md

 Nim for awk programmers
 =======================

-A library of GNU awk functions in nim.
+A library of GNU awk functions for nim.
+Standard awk library functions written in and for nim.

-- Convert GNU awk scripts to C without coding in C by using the nim macro language.
 - Program in nim using the familair regex-enabled awk toolset.
 - For nim programers, a small set of powerful regex tools from the awk world.
+- Convert GNU awk scripts to C (and binary executable) without coding in C by using the nim macro language.

+Awk and nim can look very similair.
 Example awk program that prints the word "text":

 ```awk
 BEGIN{